Tuesday, May 25, 2021 (9:00 a.m. - 4:00 p.m.)

 The Workers' Compensation Board (WCB) works to encourage open and transparent communication and annually hosts this event known as Compensation Institute to inform, connect and engage with all customers and partners.

-This FREE one and a half-day WebEx event offer you a front-row seat to hear from a range of world-class international and local keynote presenters on a range of topics, experiences and perspectives regarding workplace safety, mental health and wellness, leadership and safety practices.
-The event will be hosted by Lisa Peters, Community Producer & Host of Talk of the Town on AccessNow TV.
+This FREE one and a half-day Webex event offered a front-row seat to hear from a range of world-class international and local keynote presenters on a range of topics, experiences and perspectives regarding workplace safety, mental health and wellness, leadership and safety practices.
+The event was hosted by Lisa Peters, Community Producer & Host of Talk of the Town on AccessNow TV.

-As this is the first time presenting Compensation Institute virtually, stay tuned for activities that will offer you engagement and communication opportunities before and during the event.
+As this was the first time presenting Compensation Institute virtually, there were activities that offered engagement and communication opportunities before and during the event.

 Lisa Peters - Emcee motivational speaker

 9:00 - 9:10 am

 9:10 - 10:15 am

 Cultivate psychologically healthy and safe work environments

 The global pandemic has underscored the critical importance of enhancing our psychological health, wellness and resilience – as individuals, and as organizations.
 Statistics don’t lie – in 2017, the World Health Organization identified mental health issues as being the leading cause of global disability.
 Over the past 8 months, we have witnessed increased rates of alcohol use, rates of depression have doubled, and rates of anxiety have quadrupled.
 Now, more than ever, we have a critical imperative to take action.
 In this session, you will learn evidence-based, actionable steps that can be taken to enhance the psychological health and safety of work environments; equip our people leaders with the skills, strategies and approaches to effectively support the workforce; and steps to enhance your own personal wellness and resilience.

 10:25 - 11:30 am